jgrimes/ruby-wm/README.markdown

 A very simple implementation of a tiling window manager for OS X, in MacRuby
 ---------

-This is something I hacked together fairly quickly, and I am sure that it can be greatly improved.
+This is something I hacked together fairly quickly, and it can be greatly improved.
 I primarily use this on a 27" screen, and usually only have 2-3 windows open at a time.
 It works reasonably well for this setup, but there are several problems that can occur due to the APIs used (Accessibility APIs).

 * Some windows have a lower bound on how small they can get.
 This messes up the current tiling procedures.
 * Occasionally windows will fail to resize completely.
 This can usually be fixed by telling it to tile again.